Introduction to summarytools

 15.2 Defining and Using Custom Terms

-Using the function use_custom_lang(), it is possible to add your own set of translations or personalized terms.
+Using the function use_custom_lang(), it is possible to add your own set of translations or custom terms.
 To achieve this, get the csv template, customize one, many or all of the +/- 70 terms, and call use_custom_lang(), giving it as sole argument the path to the edited csv template.
 Note that such custom language settings will not persist across R sessions.
 This means that you should always have this csv file handy for future use.

 15.3 Defining Only Specific Keywords